Thom condition and Monodromy: Introduction

 In \cite{Trang1975} the second named author gave a proof of the fact that for any germ of complex analytic function:

 having a critical point at $x$, there is a local geometric monodromy of $f$ at $x$ without fixed points.

 By a well-known theorem of S. Lefschetz (see {\it e.g.} \cite[p.
 179]{Hatcher2002}) this result implies that the local monodromy of $f$ at $x$ has a Lefschetz number equal to $0$.
-In fact, in \cite{ACampo1973}, A'Campo showed that the Lefschetz number is zero in a more general situation, with heavy mathematical machinery, and attributed the proof of this theorem to P. Deligne.
+In fact, in \cite{ACampo1973}, A'Campo showed that the Lefschetz number is zero in a more general situation: let $(X,x)$ be any germ of complex analytic space and denote by ${\mathfrak m}_{X,x}$ the the maximal ideal of the local ring $\mathcal O_{X,x}$ of germs of analytic functions of $X$ at $x$.